epfl-ada/ada-2024-project-5pack/data_story/index.md

 ### Hub-focused strategy

 In this strategy, we hypothesize that players navigate through "hub" articles - highly connected articles that serve as navigation landmarks in the Wikspeedia network.
 To identify these hubs, we use **PageRank**, which ranks articles based on their centrality and importance in the network.
 Thus, using this strategy, players can access a broad set of connections and navigate closer to the target.
 We then analyze whether players tend to use these hub articles in their successful navigation paths.
 To see that there is a clear pattern of paths going through general articles, we analyze the behavior for an average path.
+In the following graph, we compute the article generality (a measure of how much an article is central, proportional to its pagerank score) and plot this metric averaged on all paths.

 <div class="plot">
   <iframe src="assets/plots/plot_gen.html" width="100%" height="550px" frameborder="0"></iframe>
 </div>

 It appears that paths follow a pattern as (specific -> general -> specific).
 This strategies appears very natural as we expect general articles to have more links.
-However players that have more knowledge might be able to take shortcuts and bypass these general articles, by finding more links between the source and target (for example, a path going from Albert Einstein to General Relativity could be shortened from Einstein -> Physics -> Relativity to Einstein -> Relativity if the player knows that Einstein is directly associated with the development of General Relativity).
+However players that have more knowledge might be able to take shortcuts and bypass these general articles, by finding more direct links between the source and target (for example, a path going from Albert Einstein to General Relativity could be shortened from Einstein -> Physics -> Relativity to Einstein -> Relativity if the player knows that Einstein is directly associated with the development of General Relativity).

 <div class="plot">